Top 10 Oddball Tax Deductions

 6. Breast augmentation

-In an effort to get more tips, an adult entertainer with the stage name "Chesty Love" decided to get breast implants to increase her size to 56FF.
-A female Tax Court judge allowed Chesty to write off the cost of her operation, equating her new assets to a stage prop.
+In an effort to get more tips, an adult entertainer with the stage name "Chesty Love" decided to get breast implants to increase the size to 56FF.
+A Tax Court judge allowed Chesty to write off the cost of the operation, equating the new assets to a stage prop.
 Alas, the operation proved to be a problem for Chesty.
-She later tripped and ruptured one of her implants.
+Chesty later tripped and ruptured one of the implants.

 Sole proprietors who regularly meet clients in a home office can deduct part of the costs of landscaping the property.
 The deductible portion is based on the percentage of the home that is used for business, according to the Tax Court.
 The Court also allowed a deduction for part of the costs of lawn care and driveway repairs.